Instant Pot Beef Stew Recipe

 - Turn Instant Pot to Sauté.
 In a small bowl, mix 3 tablespoons of cornstarch with ¼ cup of water until no clumps remain.
 Slowly stir into stew and cook until thickened.

-- Taste and season with more salt and pepper as desired before serving.
+- Stir in parsley.
+Taste and season with more salt and pepper as desired before serving.

 Notes